Acton Adams: Rabbit invasion and later life

-About 1890 the Amuri was invaded by rabbits from Kaikoura and Blenheim in such numbers as to practically ruin the back country runs.
+About 1890 the Amuri was invaded by rabbits from Kaikōura and Blenheim in such numbers as to practically ruin the back country runs.
 Adams sustained very severe financial losses.
 Fighting the rabbits and the consequent financial depression compelled him to devote most of his time to farming matters and practically to retire from the law.
 Adams was one of the largest landholders in Marlborough and Canterbury with some 75,000 sheep.
 He later returned to England to London where he continued to take a keen interest in New Zealand.
 While in London he was a Fellow of the Royal Colonial Institute and was on the council of the Imperial Institute.

 He had three sons Herbert, Reginald, and Percy; and one daughter, Adine.

 Adams died in London at 74 Park Mansions, Knightsbridge on 24 January 1924 after what was described as a long and tedious illness that had resulted from an operation he had had in 1920.
 He was cremated and interred in the family vault near the Church of St Mary the Virgin, Tenbury.

 His estate was worth £202,868.